 Calculator Requirement: A non-CAS graphing calculator is recommended for this course.
 A student that does not have a non-CAS graphing calculator should have a scientific calculator.
 Certain quizzes and exams (or portions of exams) will be required to be completed without a calculator.
-A CAS-graphing calculator may not be used on any quizzes or exams given in this course.
-Any student that attempts to use a CAS-graphing calculator on a quiz or an exam will receive a zero on the quiz or exam.
-Further, additional penalties, as outlined under the Academic Misconduct Policy, may apply.
+A CAS-graphing calculator may not be used on any quiz or exam, and any attempt to use such technology will be viewed as academic dishonesty, and as such, a sanction will apply.